-- The impact of traffic is a cause for concern across the neighbourhood plan area.
+- 257 The impact of traffic is a cause for concern across the neighbourhood plan area.
 In the rural villages and along some country lanes speeding is a common issue that affects quality of life and people's perception of safety.
 Rat-running is also an issue on certain streets in the villages, with people aiming to avoid busier roads through Diss.
-These issue will impact upon people's travel choices and may put some people off walking or cycling which is the opposite of what we want to encourage, see Section 7.4 for further information on this.
-Some of the villages have community speedwatch or vehicle activated signs to help slow traffic, which have been met with varying successions. - In Diss, road traffic congestion is an issue within the town centre and along the 1066.
-Traffic modelling for Norfolk County Council's Diss Network Improvement Strategy (DNIS)16 shows that this will increase as a result of housing growth whis is a significant cause of concern, particularly where the historic character of Diss much comprovised, as it already has been in some areas including Victoria Road.
-This has been a kernactor in determining the growth strategy for the Neighbourhood lan as a whole.
-Consideration has been given not only to where housing will be delivered at the scale of growth on each site.
-The modelling showed that an additional 300 new houses irroiss town centre will result in a 1% increase in traffic at peak time.
-Whereas, larger cale growth (2,000 homes modelled) to either the north or some of the pwn, ever if it were to provide a link road, would significantly worsen track conditions at this che town.
-Our approach has been to distribute growth more even across the town as a whole, making use of brownfield sites in the town centre when a scale of for further details on the housing site allocations. - A series of measures to improve traffic flow this ugh Diss are identified in the DNIS.
-This includes improvements to the A1066 More sons Roundabout Junction which is currently the most constrained paction.
-These improvements are very much needed to support the planned growth in the DNP and surrounding area, and Policy 9: Road Traffic Improvements with a that pay are delivered in advance of significant growth.
-It is anticipated that improvements will be delivered through County Council infrastructure funding for Parish Pathership Funding, with remaining schemes delivered through associated growth.
-There is an expectation that given the historic nature of Diss, road traffic measures and an angineering solutions will be designed sensitively to fit with their roundless. - The majorit of traffic on the roads in Diss is related to the town.
-The DNIS includes the results a recent study using automatic traffic counters placed at key radial routes, which i dicated that 17% of traffic is travelling through Diss to get elsewhere.
-This shows arough traffic is not a particular issue and therefore investment in a link road to either the north or south of the town would not represent good value for money. - 261 In terms of other constraints, a study undertaken in the last five years by Diss Town Council does not indicate that public car parking is a particular issue.
-Similarly, analysis of
+These issues will impact upon people's travel choices and may put some people off walking or cycling, which is the opposite of what we want to encourage, see Section 7.4 for further information on this.
+Some of the villages have community speedwatch or vehicle activated signs to help slow traffic, which have been met with varying success. - In Diss, road traffic congestion is an issue within the town centre and along the A1066.
+Traffic modelling for Norfolk County Council's Diss Network Improvement Strategy (DNIS)16 shows that this will increase as a result of housing growth.
+This is a significant cause of concern, particularly where the historic character of Diss may be compromised, as it already has been in some areas including Victoria Road.
+This has been a key factor in determining the growth strategy for the Neighbourhood Plan as a whole.
+Consideration has been given not only to where housing will be delivered but the scale of growth on each site.
+The modelling showed that an additional 300 new homes in Diss town centre will result in a 1% increase in traffic at peak times.
+Whereas, large scale growth (2,000 homes modelled) to either the north or south of the town, even if it were to provide a link road, would significantly worsen traffic conditions within the town.
+Our approach has been to distribute growth more evenly across the town as a whole, making use of brownfield sites in the town centre where possible.
+See Section 6 for further details on the housing site allocations. - 259 A series of measures to improve traffic flow through Diss are identified in the DNIS.
+This includes improvements to the A1066 Morrisons Roundabout Junction which is currently the most constrained junction.
+These improvements are very much needed to support the planned growth in the DDNP and surrounding area, and Policy 9: Road Traffic Improvements requires that they are delivered in advance of significant growth.
+It is anticipated that improvements will be delivered through County Council infrastructure funding or Parish Partnership Funding, with remaining schemes delivered through associated growth.
+There is an expectation that given the historic nature of Diss, road traffic measures and engineering solutions will be designed sensitively to fit with their surroundings. - 260 The majority of traffic on the roads in Diss is related to the town.
+The DNIS includes the results of a recent study using automatic traffic counters placed at key radial routes, which indicated that 17% of traffic is travelling through Diss to get elsewhere.
+This shows that through traffic is not a particular issue and therefore investment in a link road to either the north or south of the town would not represent good value for money. - 261 In terms of other constraints, a study undertaken in the last five years by Diss Town Council does not indicate that public car parking is a particular issue.
+Similarly, analysis of road traffic collisions has not identified road safety to be a particular concern, though there are areas of the town where interventions could be considered.